Trading FAQs: Margin

 There are 2 primary types of margin requirements: initial and maintenance.

-• Ongoing margin requirements after the purchase is complete are known as maintenance requirements, which require that you maintain a certain level of equity in your margin account.
-Maintenance requirements are set by the NYSE, FINRA, and/or the brokerage firm.
+Maintenance requirements: Ongoing margin requirements after the purchase is complete are known as maintenance requirements, which require that you maintain a certain level of equity in your margin account.

-• At Fidelity, house maintenance requirements are systematically applied based on the composition of an account.
-These are called rules-based requirements (RBR).
-RBR applies changes to requirements based on the changes in the positions held in an account on a daily basis.
+Maintenance requirements are set by the New York Stock Exchange (NYSE), the Financial Industry Regulatory Authority (FINRA), and/or the brokerage firm.
+At Fidelity, house maintenance requirements are systematically applied based on the composition of an account.
+These are called rules-based requirements (RBRs).
+RBRs apply changes to requirements based on the changes in the positions held in an account on a daily basis.
 In this way, the aggregate requirement truly reflects the risk in an account based on the current structure of the portfolio.
-Fidelity, as well as other broker dealers, has the right to modify the maintenance requirements on specific securities and individual customer accounts.

 With respect to maintenance requirements on specific securities, Fidelity considers a number of factors, including the stock's trading volatility and liquidity, company earnings and market capitalization, as well as whether the account in question is in a concentrated position.

+For example, if you purchase $20,000 of marginable stock with a 30% house margin requirement, you would need to initially deposit $10,000, which is the 50% Fed requirement.
+You would not need to deposit additional money beyond the $10,000 because the house maintenance requirement is below the 50% Fed requirement.
 Let’s say, however, the security purchased now makes up 80% of the gross market value of your portfolio.
 This security would be subject to an RBR add-on of 30%, bringing the house requirement to 60%.
 Since the account has a maintenance requirement higher than the Fed requirement, you would need to deposit funds to meet the higher requirement, rather than 30%.
-In this example, the security purchased increased the house maintenance requirement to 60%, requiring a deposit totaling $12,000.
-This amount is equal to 60% of the purchase price.

-Note: Fidelity may impose a higher house maintenance requirement than the Fed requirement (or Reg T).
-In a situation where the maintenance requirement is the greater of the 2, you must maintain an equity level at or above the higher requirement.
+In a situation where the maintenance requirement is the greater of the two, you must maintain an equity level at or above the higher requirement.
 Low-price security requirements govern all accounts with equity or mutual funds.
 Stocks or mutual funds between $3 and $10 will have the higher of a $3 per share requirement or the normal RBR requirement.
 Stocks or mutual funds below $3 per share will have a 100% margin requirement.
 Add-ons are not mutually exclusive and a single position could have multiple add-ons.

 • What are the requirements for equities?

-• 30% (long side)
+• 30% long side

-• 35% (short side)
+• 35% short side

 Security Price per share/maintenance requirement